 First, you need to understand that there are two very different professional tooth whitening treatments.
 There is the dentist-supervised at-home tooth whitening system, where the dental assistant takes impressions of your teeth which are used to make clear plastic custom trays that you take home and put a bleaching gel in them at home.

-The other system is typified by Zoom whitening, where the treatment is completely administered in the dentist’s office, under a bleaching light.
+The other main bleaching alternative is typified by Zoom whitening, where the treatment is completely administered in the dentist’s office using a bleaching light.

 When you bleach your teeth, there is an immediate tooth whitening relapse which is more intense when a bleaching light is used.
 What happens is that during the treatment, your teeth absorb peroxide.
 The peroxide releases oxygen inside your teeth structure, and the oxygen oxidizes the discolorations and eliminates them.
 Right at the end of the appointment, you still have tiny bubbles of oxygen inside your teeth.
 The bubbles will make your teeth appear a little bit whiter.
 They will dissipate over a period of two or three weeks, and then you will have a stable color, which will be dramatically whiter than before you started treatment.